jqphu/blog/data/blog/think-energy-not-time.md

 date: 2021-08-28 20:06:11
 layout: PostLayout
 tags: ['self-development', 'energy', 'time']
+summary: "We tend to hyperfocus on time but the metric we really should be caring about is energy."
 ---

 Time.
 It always seems like there is never enough of it.
 It is the great equalizer.
 If only we had a